umedtb/git-paper/journal.md

-"trying something I don't understand"
+"New Title as a new branch"

 Introduction: I think I am getting a hang of it!
 There is also a reference text file in common directory.